jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/1 LAP/topics.md

 -	Introduction to Neural Networks
 -	What are ‘hidden layers’?
 -	How can we teach machines to think good?
-  -	Training, Test, and Validation Loops
+  -	Training, Test, and Validation Loops for Deep Learning
   -	Stochastic Gradient Descent
   -	Backpropagation of the Loss
 -	Machine Vision
+- Neural network architecture
-  -	Multilayer Perceptron (MLP)
+  -	Multilayer Perceptron (MLP) / Feed-Forward Networks / Fully-connected Networks
-  -	Convolutional Neural Networks (CNN)
+  -	Convolutional Neural Networks (CNN) — What does it do, why might it be better for images?

-*Lab: Continue spam filter? or Work with Sci-kit learn more*
+  - Recurrent Neural Networks — (Stateful networks) Why should we keep track of state?

+*Lab: Training a FFN on MNIST in Pytorch*

+**Let's look at the KBA (Assessment 2 KBA)**

 ##### Week 10: What is a Tensor?
 And why is it important?
 - Computing Tensors, GPU vs CPU
-- Feature Engineering and Data Preprocessing Techniques
+- Feature Engineering and Data Preprocessing Techniques for Deep Learning
 - Activation functions:
+  - ReLU (Hidden Layer activations)
+  - SoftMax (Output Layer activations)

+*Let's look at CNN and Machine vision more closely*

 *Term Break*